 However, even if we don’t take this fact into account, Magento 2 guarantees a much higher level of security.
-New password hashing algorithms alone are enough to be assured that your customers’ personal data is protected much more efficiently, and your online store can enjoy more security from external attacks.
+New password hashing algorithms alone are enough to be assured that your customers’ personal data is protected much more efficiently.
+With it your online store can enjoy more security from external attacks.

 #8 More vital features out-of-the-box

-Magento 1 required the integration of numerous third-party extensions, which served for performance improvements, image optimization, and for integrating other necessary functionality with online stores.
+Magento 1 required the integration of numerous third-party extensions.
+It served for performance improvements, image optimization, and for integrating other necessary functionality with online stores.
 All this resulted in additional costs spent on the purchase of extensions and hiring developers.

-Such vital features like Varnish Cache, Full Page Cache, as well as Image compression capabilities, are now available in Magento out-of-the-box.
+Such vital features like Varnish Cache, Full Page Cache, and image compression capabilities, are now available in Magento out-of-the-box.
 This has never happened before, neither in Magento 1 nor in any other popular CMS.